 Of course, we mentioned that Beverly Hills is not covered by the metro so what do you do if your destination isn’t covered?
 Well, the Metro rail system is integrated into the Bus network.

 There is an extensive bus network integrated into the Metro rail system to cover almost all of the city.
 So if your destination is not within easy walking distance of a Metro Rail station you can normally get a connection on a bus.
-And transfers from Rail to bus (and Vice Versa) are included in the $1.75 one way fare.
-Simply tap your card as you board and if you are within the two hour time window you won’t be charged.
+And transfers from Rail to the bus (and Vice Versa) are included in the $1.75 one-way fare.
+Simply tap your card as you board and if you are within the two-hour time window you won’t be charged.
 Alternatively, if you are only using the bus you can pay in cash for your trip ($1.75).
 The Main Metro Website will include any required bus connections in its route planner.

 The combined Metro System is far from ideal for tourist use.
 But it is a perfectly valid option.
 In a lot of US (and Non-US) Cities, we actually prefer using public transport, it’s often not only cheaper but quicker and more convenient.
 But in LA It’s really just not geared up for tourist use.
 If you require something a bit quicker and more convenient, well you will need to pay a little more.

 Taxies are readily available and a convenient way of exploring the city.
 However, the downside is the cost.
 Sure Taxies are comparatively cheap in LA but due to the vast expanses of the city the fares soon rack up and if used as your only means of exploration will soon lead to a very expensive trip.
 Below are some example prices these could be considerably more in heavy traffic.